energietransitie/needforheat-generic-firmware/docs/developing-library-getstarted/existing-project.md

     -D"$PIOENV"
 ```

-> See [the example `platformio.ini`](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/examples/presence_detector/platformio.ini) to see all of the recommended settings.
+> See [the example `platformio.ini`](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/examples/presence_detector/platformio.ini) to see all settings.